PhysicalGraph/metrics-reporter-config3-smartthings/README.md

 # metrics-reporter-config3-smartthings
 Cassandra metrics3 datadog reporter customization for cassandra 2.2 and 3.x

-replaces/supersedes https://github.com/SmartThingsOSS/metrics-reporter-config for cassandra 2.2 and (not yet tested) 3.x clusters
+replaces/supersedes https://github.com/SmartThingsOSS/metrics-reporter-config AND https://github.com/SmartThingsOSS/cassandra-datadog for cassandra 2.2 and (not yet tested) 3.x clusters

 note we remove ganglia, graphite, and riemann references.
 To re-enable:
 - compare the ReporterConfig.java with the original project in the reporter-config3 subproject of https://github.com/addthis/metrics-reporter-config